 Misunderstandings about sick leave laws can result in conflicts or, at worst, lawsuits.
 If you are concerned about how sick leave laws apply to you or your employees you'll benefit from the counsel of a legal professional.
-Contact a local attorney for a free initial claim review to discuss the details of your situation.
+Contact a local employment law attorney to discuss the details of your situation.

 Contact a qualified employment attorney to make sure your rights are protected.